brimoran/Macbook-setup-2022/README.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-I followed the post-install instructions here to add to the default shell's path which was probably not needed as I am going to change that.
+I followed the post-install instructions shown in the terminal to add to the default shell's path which was probably not needed as I am going to change that next.

 ## bash

+Using bash so can use same scripts as on Linux box.
 Default is version 3.2.57(1)-release over 10 years old, update with:

 ```brew install bash```